Net Working Capital Adjustments in M&A Deals Explained

 Normalization Adjustments

-The calculated average often requires normalization adjustments to reflect sustainable working capital levels:
+The calculated average often requires normalization adjustments to reflect sustainable working capital levels.
+Analysts performing quality of earnings work will examine historical NWC to identify items that should be adjusted:

 Get the complete guide: Download our comprehensive 160-page PDF covering M&A transaction mechanics and interview questions.
 Access the IB Interview Guide for complete preparation.